aradi/nanocut/doc/configuration.rst

 `axis` (mandatory for 1D, optional for 2D and 3D)
   Defines the axis/axes alongside which the supercell is periodic for the ``1D``, ``2D`` and ``3D`` cases.
-You must specifiy one vector (3 elements) for 1D, two vectors (6 elements) for 2D and 3 vectors (9 elements) for 3D, respectively.
+You must specifiy one vector (3 elements) for 1D, two vectors (6 elements) for 2D and three vectors (9 elements) for 3D, respectively.
 Depending on the settings in the `[geometry]` section (:ref:`sec-geometry`), the numbers are interpreted as fractional coordinates of either the primitive lattice or the conventional Bravais